Amanda Lorenz: Professional career

 Lorenz was drafted second overall by USSSA Pride in the 2019 NPF Draft.
 On June 7, 2019, she signed a two-year contract with the team.
 During her first season with the team in 2019, she helped USSSA Pride win the Cowles Cup.

+On January 29, 2025, Lorenz was drafted seventh overall by the Volts in the inaugural Athletes Unlimited Softball League draft.

+International career

+On August 31, 2023, Lorenz was named to the United States women's national softball team for the 2023 Pan American Games.

+Lorenz represented the United States at the 2024 Women's Softball World Cup and won a silver medal.

 Coaching career

 On August 28, 2020, Lorenz was named volunteer assistant coach for the Florida Gators.